lxc/incus/doc/userns-idmap.md

 override the auto-detection mechanism and tell Incus what host UID/GID you want to use as the base for the container.

+For isolated containers, a fixed range must not overlap another isolated container's allocated range on the same server.
+Snapshots can retain their parent's range.
+When copying a container with a fixed range on the same server, choose a different base for the copy or unset the fixed base to allocate it automatically.

 These properties require a container reboot to take effect.

 ## Custom idmaps